-If your teacher asked you to create a good exploratory essay, remember that your goal is to research the problem, and introduce people to the different point of views on the issue.
+If your teacher asked you to create a good exploratory essay or 500 word essay, remember that your goal is to research the problem, and introduce people to the different point of views on the issue.
 Types of papers like the one in question do not try to persuade readers that a single idea is correct.
 It merely shows the problem from different angles.

 We will go into more details about this issue and even provide you with great examples of such writing, but first, we want to answer an important question.
 “What is an exploratory essay” is the starting point of our important discussion; find out the information about it here.

 Considering the name of our type of essay in English, its goal is in introduction a reader to various angles of a single problem.
 There is no goal of persuading anyone as well as no need in researching the topic beforehand.
 Just state some existing opinions.

 To present the main ideas of such types of writing for a reader to understand it, the author must clearly understand the structure.
 Each part, an introduction, main body paragraphs and conclusions, have their own purpose one should not miss not to confuse the reader.

 Structure of a perfect exploratory essay

 Most types of essays have similar structure; and exploratory essay is not an exception.
 We will guide you step by step through its structure in the correct order; read on to find out all the useful information.

 - An introduction.
 It goes without saying that introductions serve one goal - to grab readers’ attention.
 You can provide interesting statistical data, look in the history of the questions you raise, explain potential effect of the information on the reader, or even write interesting questions.
 These tricks can attract readers’ attention.
 Then, in such types of essays, you need to state what your main focus will center on and describe what the issue is.
 Target audience knowing what you will talk about will understand whether this topic is of any interest to them and read on to find out the source of your knowledge.